swisstopo/mf-geoadmin2/geoadmin/README.txt

 4) Edit the .po files in geoadmin/i18n/*/LC_MESSAGES/geoadmin.po

-5) Finally, compile the .po file to a .mo file:
+5) Run buildout to compile all the .po files to .mo:

-  buildout/bin/python setup.py compile_catalog
+  buildout/bin/buildout -c buildout_myconfig.cfg

+6) Finally dont't forget to restart apache:

+  sudo apache2ctl graceful

+When you add a new messagge repeat steps 2, 4 to translate, 5 and 6 to export.

 Source: http://wiki.pylonshq.com/display/pylonsdocs/Internationalization+and+Localization